aahmedessam30/prompt-limiter/README.md

 ### For Cursor and Tool-Supporting AI Agents

-- **`rules.mdc` MUST be used in every request** to any AI agent that supports tools
+- **`rules.md` MUST be used in every request** to any AI agent that supports tools
 - This file contains the behavioral rules and constraints that guide agent responses
-- Without loading `rules.mdc`, the agent won't follow the proper workflow
+- Without loading `rules.md`, the agent won't follow the proper workflow

 ### For GitHub Copilot Agents

-- **`prompt.md` file is used to force Copilot to run `prompt_collector.py` in every iteration**
+- **`cli-agent.prompt.md` file is used to force Copilot to run `prompt_collector.py` in every iteration**
 - This file contains instructions that automatically trigger the prompt collection workflow
 - It ensures consistent behavior across all Copilot interactions in the project

 ### Integration Strategy

 ```
-AI Agent Request → Load rules.mdc → Run prompt_collector.py → Follow workflow → Respond
+AI Agent Request → Load rules.md → Run prompt_collector.py → Follow workflow → Respond
 ```

 ## File Usage